 Welcome to The Show Starter!
 I’m Rich (by name only).
-If you’re interested in starting a podcast or you’ve already launched but could use some help, you’re in the right place.
+If you’re interested in starting a podcast or you’ve launched but could use some help, you’re in the right place.
 I’ll provide tips, tools and tricks to make podcasting simple, and share stories and experiences that’ll help you start and grow your show; all without using technical jargon and intimidating language.

-200+ episodes and 2,000+ hours later, I’m sharing what I’ve learned from building two podcasts so you know what it takes to create and grow a great show.
+200+ episodes and 2,000+ hours later, I’m sharing what I’ve learned from building two shows to make podcasting accessible and easy to understand.

 I’ve been building things online since 2008, including two award-winning blogs, and two podcasts: Two Guys One Show (RIP) and Paychecks & Balances (P&B), a personal finance and career advice show where I co-host, provide strategic direction and keep our processes in check.